 If a web page is slow it’s usually because of the mechanism used to fetch and display HTML files.
 We are making sure our HTML is as efficient and compact as possible, making loading times very fast.
 Our designs will all be fully responsive which means the pages will auto scale to smaller screens automatically.
 Likewise when someone zooms into our pages, for a larger desktop view, then the UI will auto-scale as required, as per this screenshot.

 We still have work to do on the UI, so the innovation will be continuing, but we’ve already made a healthy start and are confident we are 80% there with the core UI design mechanics.

 So, with Khaos Cloud on its way, we hope you’ll check back to see what progress we’ve made in the coming weeks.
-Until then please do sign-up for the free trial and our free e-book on how to get the best from your business, entitled “How to Control your Khaos”.
+Until then please do sign-up for a free demo.

 BACK TO TOP